 The Washington State Environmental Policy Act (SEPA) is intended-among other policy goals-to help "preserve important historic, cultural and natural aspects of our national heritage."
 Development proposals evaluated under SEPA consider adverse impacts to environmentally sensitive or special areas, such as historic resources.
-Using federal funds for projects also requires consideration of project impacts under Section 106, 36 CFR Part 8 of the National Historic Preservation Act and 43 CFR Part 10, Native American Graves Protection and Repatriation Act regulations.
-The Acts require federal agencies to take into account the impacts of their undertakings on historic properties and aboriginal lands and affords Thurston County a reasonable opportunity to comment on such undertakings.
+Using federal funds for projects also requires consideration of project impacts under Section 106, 36 CFR Part 8 of the National Historic Preservation Act.
+The Acts require federal agencies to consider the impacts of their undertakings on historic properties and aboriginal lands and affords Thurston County and consulting parties a reasonable opportunity to comment on such undertakings.
 The Section 106 process seeks to accommodate historic preservation concerns early in the planning process through consultation among agencies and other interested parties regarding the impacts of projects on historic and culturally significant properties.
 The goal is to identify properties potentially impacted by a project, assess the impacts and seek ways to avoid, minimize or mitigate any adverse impacts including physical changes to resources.
 Additionally, the goal is to avoid the disturbance of or infringement on cultural landscapes.